-FINDING RECOMMENDATION IMPLEMENTING Agency 7.
+FINDING RECOMMENDATION IMPLEMENTING AGENCY 7.
 The intersection of Palomar Ct/Donner Ave is skewed and lies on a curve.
 Palomar Ct has a yield at the intersection.
 Donner Ave has no traffic control.
 There are crosswalks across both Palomar Ct and Donner Ave.
 Crosswalks without any traffic control are not recommended.
 To increase the pedestrian and traffic safety of the intersection, a stop warrant study for the intersection is recommended to investigate the feasibility of a three-way stop.
 If a three-way stop is not warranted, install two high-visibility crosswalks with crosswalk warning signs.
 City of San Bruno 8.
 Jenevein Ave carries heavier traffic than the surrounding neighborhood street grid, making it more challenging to cross.
 Students traveling from the north must cross Jenevein Ave to reach the school.
 The intersections of Cherry Ave/ Jenevein Ave and Cedar Ave/ Jenevein Ave contain extra space at the corners (due to on-street parking) that creates longer crossing distances for pedestrians.
 Additionally, the existing crosswalks at this intersection are low-visibility, transverse style.
 Install high-visibility crosswalks and paint- and-post curb extensions.
 These changes will increase crosswalk visibility and reduce crossing distances, which may increase vehicle yielding rates to pedestrians and reduce the amount of time/distance pedestrians are exposed to vehicle traffic.
 The installation of a four-way stop is also recommended for Cedar Ave/Jenevein Ave.
 City of San Bruno

 The above items are recommendations only and based on Safe Routes to Schools site assessment best practices.
-Feasibility (attermination, final design, accessibility, funding, and implementation of any recommended improvements is the responsibility of the appropriate governing agency.
-Red cut and adjor parking restrictions only and based on Safe Routes to Schools site assessment best practices.
-Feasibility that cut and schools site assessment best practices.
-Feasibility that cut and schools site assessment best practices.
-Feasibility and that cut and the determined on a constance with the CAMUICD and City policies/standards.
-Red cut and symbolized on many.
+Feasibility determination, final design, accessibility, funding, and implementation of any recommended improvements is the responsibility of the appropriate governing agency.
+Red curb and/or parking restriction signage should be provided between advance stop/yield markings and the crosswalk.
+Exact red curb distance should be determined in accordance with the CA-MUTCO and City policies/standards.
+Red curb not symbolized on map.
 This figure is intended only for reference, conceptual planning, and informational purposes.
-This figure should not be used to establish boundaries, property lines, location of objects, or to provide any other information typically needed for final design, construction or any other purpose when energineered plans are required.
+This figure should not be used to establish boundaries, properly lines, location of objects, or to provide any other information typically needed for final design, construe purposes when engineered plans are required.

 Safe Routes to Schools Improvement Plan Parkside Intermediate

-- 1 Install a high-visibility crosswalk and curb ramps across Donner Ave. - 2 Install a crosswalk across Niles Ave.
+- 1 Install a high-visibility crosswalk and curb ramps across Donner - 2 Install a crosswalk across Niles Ave.
 Ensure that the crosswalk is aligned with the west side of Redwood Ave and the East Side of Donner Ave.
 Install curb ramp on south side. - 3 Install curb ramps on both sides of the driveway.
 Rebuild the sidewalk so that it maintains a flat grade across the driveway.
-Install a fish eye mirror that faces west.

-4 Conduct a stop warrant study for intersection.
-If not warranted at this location, also consider the intersections of Maple Ave, Redwood Ave, or Donner Ave.

-- 5 Move the bus stop farther east (approximately 80') towards the intersection with Maple Ave. - 6 Install lighting along path.
+Install a fish eye mirror that faces west. - 4 Conduct a stop warrant study for intersection.
+If not warranted at this location, also consider the intersections of Maple Ave, Redwood Ave, or Donner Ave. - 5 Move the bus stop farther east (approximately 80') towards the intersection with Maple Ave. - 6 Install lighting along path.
 Install fence between path and Donner Ave.
-Explore installing speed bumps or other traffic calming devices on Donner Ave, if the requirements are met per the City's Traffic Calming Program. - 7 Conduct a stop warrant study for intersection.
-If stop not warranted, install high visibility crosswalks and crosswalk warning signs.

-8 Install high visibility crosswalks and paint-and-post curb extensions.
-The installation of a four-way stop is also recommended for Cedar/ Jenevein.

-9 Install high visibility crosswalks and paint-and-post curb extensions.
+Explore installing speed bumps or other traffic calming devices on Donner Ave, if the requirements are met per the City's - 7 Conduct a stop warrant study for intersection.
+If stop not warranted, install high visibility crosswalks and crosswalk warning - 8 Install high visibility crosswalks and paint-and-post curb extensions.
+The installation of a four-way stop is also recommended for Cedar/ - 9 Install high visibility crosswalks and paint-and-post curb extensions.